-Welcome to ME/CFS Advocacy Week and DC Lobby Day 2020
+Welcome to ME/CFS Advocacy Week 2020

 ME/CFS Advocacy Week brings people with Myalgic Encephalomyelitis (ME), their loved ones, advocates, scientists, clinicians and caregivers from across the country together to call for more action and research funding, meet other advocates, and share their unique stories with members of congress, together in one voice.
 The keystone event of ME/CFS Advocacy Week is Washington DC ME/CFS Advocacy Day, a full-day Capitol Hill storm where hundreds of advocates meet face to face with members of congress and their staff.